Reports and Publications

 U.S. Health in International Perspective: Shorter Lives, Poorer Health

-2013 | OBSSR, NIA, and the Institute of Medicine commissioned this report to better understand the differences between high-income countries, particularly regarding mortality and slowing life expectancy among those age 50 in the United States.
+2013 | OBSSR, the National Institute of Aging, and the National Academy of Medicine (formerly the Institute of Medicine) commissioned this report to better understand the differences between high-income countries, particularly regarding mortality and slowing life expectancy among those aged 50 in the United States.
 The report compared 16 "peer" countries from the late 1990s to 2008.
 The United States' health outcomes were attributed to nine domains in which it fared worse than the peer countries: adverse birth outcomes, injuries and homicides, adolescent pregnancy and sexually transmitted infections, HIV and AIDS, drug-related mortality, obesity and diabetes, heart disease, chronic lung disease, and disability.

 Best Practices for Mixed Methods Research in the Health Sciences

-August 2011 | This report provides guidance to NIH investigators on how to rigorously develop and evaluate mixed methods research application.
+August 2011 | This report provides guidance to NIH investigators on how to rigorously develop and evaluate mixed methods research applications.

 Outcome Evaluation of the National Institutes of Health (NIH) Director's Pioneer Award (NDPA), FY 2004 - 2005

-July 2011 | Describes a companion volume of case studies to an evaluation to assess whether the outcomes of the NIH Director's Pioneer Award program were consistent with its original goals and to evaluate the impact of the NDPA on NIH and its funding of high-risk research.
+July 2011 | This report describes a companion volume of case studies to an evaluation to assess whether the outcomes of the NIH Director's Pioneer Award program were consistent with its original goals and to evaluate the impact of the NDPA on NIH and its funding of high-risk research.

 Best Practices for Mixed Methods Research in the Health Sciences